grandseiken/factorio-ultracube/README.md

 As for difficulty, it's trickier to compare.
 Ultracube mostly avoids the long, complicated recipe chains with many intermediate products often found in overhaul mods.
 There are only a handful of raw resources, and many recipes are fairly simple.
 There's a bit more fluid and byproduct handling, but nothing masochistic.

 Instead, additional complexity comes largely from logistics and macro-level interactions.
-While individual recipes might not seem complicated on the surface, it'll be difficult to make them all run efficiently together.
+Even when recipes are simple, it'll be difficult to make them all run efficiently together.
 Other processes might need a bit of careful planning or lateral thinking to get working at all, even if they only have a few steps.

-Progression should be relatively clear, without too much hunting around in the tech tree for what's next, but at the same frequently presenting new and interesting challenges.
+Progression should be relatively clear, without too much hunting around in the tech tree for what's next, while frequently presenting new and interesting challenges.

 The overall feel is probably closer to something like Freight Forwarding (but maybe a bit more radical) than other overhauls.